i6iesma/wca-rest-api/README.md

 ---

 Welcome to the unofficial [World Cube Association](https://worldcubeassociation.org) (WCA) Public API documentation!
-Here, you'll find all the information you need to integrate our API seamlessly into your projects.
+Here, you'll find all the information you need to integrate this API seamlessly into your projects.
 Access competition data, results, competitor profiles, rankings, and more.

 **Note**: This API is served through static json files on *GitHub*, that means the structure of the endpoints have limitations.